 What Is a Head on Collision?

-Drivers and passengers involved in head on crashes are susceptible to serious injury because the force of impact is magnified.
+Drivers and passengers involved in head on collisions are susceptible to serious injury because the force of impact is magnified.
 The impact may compromise the passenger compartment of the vehicle, or the crash victims may hit their heads on the dashboard, steering wheel, steering column, or another hard surface.

 The initial impact of a head on collision can send one or both vehicles spinning off in another direction, potentially creating a chain-reaction crash that involves additional vehicles.